November 30, 2002.11.30.02. - lead on, dr. slaughter - part 2 [imogen] *fv[north jersey, at the morgue, cont'd from previous scene]

 so why not keep the distance comfortable

-but at least make it so she doesn't have to raise her voice
+but at least make it so she doesn't have to raise her voicethe numbers and assignations written down the left hand side of the page

 neat, orderly, in all capital letters for ease of later read

-space remains on the right side for whatever informational sketches were to come
+space remains on the right side for whatever informational sketches were to comehis jaw has begun to tense up again

 that chord of muscle that stands out above the bone